RobMeades/nginx_https_reverse_proxy_to_lan/README.md

 The instructions that might be provided to someone who would like to access `https://remote_machine` are as follows.

 ## Arranging Access For A Linux Machine
-Please generate a key and a Certificate Signing Request using OpenSSL with:
+Please generate a key and a certificate signing request using OpenSSL with:

   ```
   openssl genrsa -des3 -out remote_machine.key 4096